Flemish higher education

 Flemish higher education system

-The Flemish higher education system is a binary system, consisting of 18 publically funded higher education institutions: five universities, of which the oldest dates back to 1425, and 13 small and medium seized university colleges, also known as universities of applied sciences (and arts).
+The Flemish higher education system is a binary system, consisting of 18 publically funded higher education institutions: five universities, of which the oldest dates back to 1425, and 13 small and medium sized university colleges, also known as universities of applied sciences (and arts).

 - Universities are research intensive universities, offering academic bachelor's degrees, master's degrees, advanced master's degrees, PhD’s and postgraduate certificates.